 Needless to say, we never came close to breaking even.
 Still, we forged ahead and came out with something totally different.
 Let’s Bead Friends, our virtual friendship bracelet making app was released in 2010.
-We spent over a year tweaking this app doing update after update to include a wide variety of options.
-Initially in theory, this app included many key educational components such as shapes, colors, patterning and more.
-Our coders didn’t quite get-it and out of frustration we settled for the virtual friendship bracelet sans most of the educational features.
+We spent over a year tweaking this app doing updates after updates to include a wide variety of options.
+Initially, in theory, this app included many key educational components such as shapes, colors, patterning and more.
+Our coders didn’t quite get-it and out of frustration, we settled for the virtual friendship bracelet sans most of the educational features.
 Hey, it still promotes creativity!
 And has many uses in a classroom setting.

 It didn’t take long for us to realize the market was flooded with ABC apps, 123 apps, and color & shape apps.
 Literally, every primary concept was covered.
 Adding insult to injury, apps that will remain unnamed remained in the top ten for months and years, despite their lack of educational content!

 We took a long hard look at the situation and made a U-turn.
 We realized what was needed was a reliable educational app review site.
 Enter, Teachers With Apps – a site where every app we review has been field-tested with real children and students, vetted by teachers and made the cut.
 No stars or rating system for us.
 If an app makes it onto Teachers With Apps, we and the students consider it to be a great app.
 We apologize that we are slow in posting new reviews, but field testing apps takes time and lots of it.
 However, we have recently added several reliable teachers to our team to help out with the review and writing process.